About 25 years ago, colleagues and contemporaries Cher and Meryl Streep walked out of "Silkwood" with a couple of Oscar nominations.

-Cher, on the hand, made "Moonstruck" and then underwent cryogenesis, or something like it, emerging recently to play a caberet owner-performer in "Burlesque."
+Cher, on the other hand, made "Moonstruck" and then underwent cryogenesis, or something like it, emerging recently to play a cabaret owner-performer in "Burlesque."

 In this mode, she plays Tess, the tyrannical owner/operator of a burlesque theater where she reluctantly mentors a green girl (Christina Aguilera) with the help of a gay assistant played by Stanley Tucci.

 Shades of "The Devil Wears Prada," though in this case we might call it "The Devil Wears Plaster."